 If you were within the bounds of your parental rights, you may be able to use it as a defense to a battery charge.

 Wallin & Klarich Can Help

 If you or a loved one is facing charges for battery it is important that you contact an experienced defense attorney immediately.
 With offices in Orange County, Los Angeles, San Diego, Riverside, San Bernardino, Ventura, Victorville, and West Covina Consulting with a battery attorney in the earliest stages will aid you in determining which, if any, defenses are available in your case.
 In certain circumstances, this may lead to a not guilty verdict.
-Please contact the Los Angeles battery attorneys at Wallin & Klarich for further information at 1-888-749-0034 or submit our form at the top of this page.
+Please contact the attorneys at Wallin & Klarich for further information at (877) 466-5245 or submit our form at the top of this page.